-Public policy and government affairs for the Networked Society
+Public policy and government affairs for a networked society

 Ericsson engages and collaborates with governments, regulators, legislators, businesses and industry associations to achieve positive and sustainable long term conditions for the ICT sector.

 Around the world, government efforts to regulate the ICT sector are increasing, as issues related to network regulation, spectrum allocations, data flows, forced localization, cybersecurity, privacy and trade continue to drive policy in markets around the world.
 With our presence in more than 180 countries, Ericsson’s Government & Industry Relations team works with our stakeholders to craft regulatory and public solutions that drive innovation, economic growth and societal inclusion.

 Digital transformation policy and regulatory challenges

 Events and activities

 Sound policy making is grounded on an inclusive dialog between key stakeholders in an open society.
 Consequently, Ericsson aims to bring our policy positions to arenas where free exchange of ideas contributes to societal development, as well as an invaluable opportunity for us to learn from other stakeholders.

 In December 2017, the U.S. Federal Communications Commission voted to return the Internet's legal framework to the way it was prior to 2015.
 Sounds pretty straight-forward, right?
 Get the inside scoop from our very own Government & Industry Relations pros Jared Carlson and Barbara Baffer.
 Read more